Carlosdhc10/js_holamundo/README.md

 ## 💻 Hello World Project in JavaScript with Docker 💻

-This project creates a basic application in JavaScript that prints "Hello, World!" to the console.
-The application is dockerized to make it easy to run and deploy on Docker Hub.
+This project creates a basic JavaScript application that prints "Hello World" to a web page and console.
+The application is dockerized so it is easy to run and deploy on Docker Hub.

 ## 📰 Description